manateelazycat/popweb/README.md

 * `M-x popweb-dict-youdao-input`: Translation given an input with Youdao
 * `M-x popweb-dict-youglish-pointer`: Translation at point with youglish.com
 * `M-x popweb-dict-youglish-input`: Translation given an input with youglish.com
+* `M-x popweb-dict-collins-pointer`: Translation at point with collinsdictionary.com
+* `M-x popweb-dict-collins-input`: Translation given an input with collinsdictionary.com
+* `M-x popweb-dict-dictcn-pointer`: Translation at point with dict.cn
+* `M-x popweb-dict-dictcn-input`: Translation given an input with dict.cn
 * `M-x popweb-org-roam-link-show`: Preview Org-Roam ID link or footnote link at point.
 * `M-x popweb-org-roam-link-preview-select` Select one of all Org-Roam ID links and footnote links in a Org-mode buffer by ivy, then preview the content of link.
 * `M-x popweb-org-roam-node-preview-select` Select one Org-Roam node by ivy, then hit `C-M-m ivy-call` to preview the content of node without exit ivy windown.